c-garcia/sinatra-envconf/README.md

-Sinatra extension to allow to locate the application configuration file in YAML format via an environment variable.
+Sinatra extension to allow to locate the application configuration file (in YAML format) via an environment variable.

 # Goals

 * Make easy to test multiple configurations
-* Deploy sinatra apps as gems keeping their configuration intact in directories outside of the `rubygems` control.
+* Deploy sinatra apps as gems keeping their configuration intact in directories out of the `rubygems` control.

 # How to use it